PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

-Ecosystems are composed of interactions---individual organisms interact with one-another either directly or indirectly through their shared environment.
-These interactions form complex networks that drive ecological and evolutionary dynamics and maintain ecosystem diversity and functioning [@Delmas2018AnaEco;
-@Landi2018ComSta; @Albrecht2018PlaAni].
-Yet, knowledge of species interactions is one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], primarily due to the tedious, time-consuming, and expensive nature of the data collection process.
-As with many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes over centuries [@Burkle2013PlaInt].
+Ecosystems *are* interactions -- organisms interact with one-another and with their environment, either directly or indirectly.
+Between organisms, these interactions form networks of varying complexity, drive ecological and evolutionary dynamics, and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
+Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho].
+This is due in no small part to the tedious, time-consuming, and expensive data collection process.
+But as many ecological systems, networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes spanning centuries [@Burkle2013PlaInt].
+Therefore, our field needs a roadmap that enables the prediction (for the present) and forecasting (for the future) of the structure of ecological networks [@McCann2007ProBio;
-It is therefore imperative to develop a roadmap that would enable the prediction (for the present) and forecasting (for the future) of the structure of ecological networks [@McCann2007ProBio; @Seibold2018NecMul], of the processes they encode [@Thompson2012FooWeb], and that can account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
-In this paper, we adopt a question-driven approach to identify opportunities within this research agenda, and suggest a "roadmap" forward moving towards the prediction of species interactions across space and time.
+@Seibold2018NecMul].
+Ideally, the predictions derived from these new models would address the processes encoded by network structure [@Thompson2012FooWeb], and account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
+Here we adopt a question-driven approach to identify current obstacles and opportunities, and suggest a roadmap based on incremental
+steps: from the prediction of networks, to the prediction of interactions, to spatially explicit dynamical forecasts.

 ## What is a species interaction network?